HaroldOtsus/SurvivalGame/README.md

 - Adaptive algorithm - Enemies spawn in dynamic waves based on different types of enemies destroyed the most(Example: if pistol enemies are destroyed the most, they will spawn less frequently).
 Pistol enemies strafe when shooting the player and also back away from the player if player gets too close.
 Shield enemies will actively protect pistol enemies by standing in front of them with their shield up.

 Installation:
+- Download the project.
+- The game is located in the 'Build' folder.
+- Run the 'SurvivalGame.exe' file .

 Gameplay tutorial:
+- The character's movement is controllable with the 'WASD' keys.
+- Weapons can be changed with the 'TAB' key.
+- Shooting the pistol and swinging the bat is with the 'Mouse 1' key.
+- Aiming and looking around is with the mouse.

 Used assets:
 - Cainos, https://cainos.itch.io/pixel-art-top-down-basic